Business Customs

 Health

-Many major hotels in Abidjan have their own water purification systems, though travelers should confirm this upon check-in.
-Tap water and ice should be avoided absent a confirmed purification system.
-Freezing water into ice cubes is not sufficient to kill amoeba and giardia parasites.
-Bottled water is widely available and safe to drink.
-Uncooked vegetables and salads may be eaten if they have been soaked in a diluted solution of bleach (one tablespoon in a gallon of water) or potassium permanganate for 15 minutes, then rinsed in potable water.
+Water and food precautions are important.
+Major hotels often have water purification systems, but travelers should verify.
+Tap water and ice should be avoided unless confirmed safe.
+Freezing water does not eliminate amoeba or giardia parasites.
+Bottled water is safe to drink.
+Uncooked vegetables and salads should be soaked in a diluted bleach solution (1 tablespoon per gallon of water) or potassium permanganate for 15 minutes, then rinsed with potable water.
 Meat should always be thoroughly cooked.
-Cooked fresh fish and shrimp are generally safe.
-Pasteurized milk and milk products from sealed cartons or bottles are safe to consume, as are imported cheeses, butter, cream, and ice cream that has been properly stored.
+Freshly cooked fish and shrimp are generally safe.

-Local pharmacies are well stocked with medications manufactured primarily in Europe.
-Prices are generally cheaper than in the United States.
-However, available supplies vary, and counterfeits are pervasive.
-Therefore, it is strongly recommended to bring a good supply of any essential medications.
+Local pharmacies are generally well-stocked with medications primarily manufactured in Europe.
+Prices are typically lower than in the U.S., but availability can vary and counterfeits exist.
+Travelers are strongly advised to bring an adequate supply of essential medications.

 Local Time, Business Hours, and Holidays